Menstrual Cycle and Training: What the Evidence Really Says

 How It Affects Training

-• Higher resting heart rate.
-The elevated core temperature increases resting heart rate by 3-8 beats per minute.
-Cardiovascular work feels harder at the same intensity.
+- Higher resting heart rate.
+Elevated core temperature can nudge resting heart rate up a few beats per minute, so steady cardio may feel harder at the same pace for some people.

-• Increased water retention.
-Progesterone promotes fluid retention, which can add 2-5 lb to the scale.
-This is not fat gain — do not make dietary changes based on luteal-phase scale readings.
+- Increased water retention.
+Progesterone promotes fluid retention that can add 2-5 lb on the scale.
+This is water, not fat — do not make dietary changes based on luteal-phase scale readings.

 Practical Recommendations